OpenGATE/Gate/docs/voxelized_source_and_phantom.rst

 Units to materials conversion descriptor
 ++++++++++++++++++++++++++++++++++++++++

 Units to materials conversion descriptor is a simple text file with three columns: Label or HU_start, Label or HU_end and material_name.
 It allows to associate a material to each label or HU voxel encoded value in the image.
-This text file can be written by hand or generated with the automated method, especially for HU values (see Automated HU stoichiometric calibration section)
+This text file can be written by hand or generated with the automated method, especially for HU values (see :ref:`for_rt_applications_only_automated_hu_stoichiometric_calibration-label`)

 Example of a units to materials conversion descriptor (AttenuationRange.dat, for instance)::